Passes & Permits

 Most areas of national forests and grasslands are open, free of charge, for your use and enjoyment.
-Fees or permits may be required for use of some areas, specific facilities or services.
+Fees or permits may be required some areas, specific facilities or services.
 Business permit holders, such as campground concessionaires and outfitter guides, may provide services to public land users.
-Passes and permits are available at ranger district offices.
+Find your pass or permit online.

 Permits are required for certain individual and commercial activities that occur on the forests and grassland such as filming and photography, group events, road building and maintenance, and outfitter guide services.

 Outfitters and guides are our partners in providing thousands of satisfied customers with unique recreational experiences they might not otherwise have the opportunity or ability to enjoy.
 Guided experiences range from equestrian trail rides and hunting trips to whitewater kayaking and rafting, fishing, hiking, backpacking, climbing, mountain biking, backcountry skiing, auto touring and bird watching, to name a few.